Ziyan-Huang/FLARE21/README.md

  ```

 ## Training
-To train the model of our solution, run the following scripts:
+To train the model of our solution from scratch, run the following scripts:
 ```
 cd nnunet/run
 python run_training.py 3d_fullres LetsGoTrainer 817 all